js-headquaters/custom-flash-cards/README.md

 # Flash Cards Application

-A mobile-friendly Angular application for learning Spanish phrases using flash cards.
-The application allows users to create, import, and study flash cards with English-Spanish translations.
+A mobile-friendly Angular application for learning Portuguese (Brazil) phrases using flash cards.
+The application allows users to create, import, and study flash cards with English-Portuguese (Brazil) translations.

 ## Features

-- Create individual flash cards with English and Spanish phrases
+- Create individual flash cards with English and Portuguese (Brazil) phrases
 - Import flash cards from CSV files
 - Study mode with spaced repetition
 - Example generation using OpenAI API